How to: Transition from Recruiter to Trainer

 You cannot know whether you’d be successful in a L&D role, if you don’t understand what it actually is.

 ‘Training people how to think, not just do, you can train people technically but proper recruiters are independent entities who have all the techniques and skills so they can deploy them as they go.
-Work on the person, not just the skills.’ - Jason Linney, Head of People @ Burns Sheehan
+Work on the person, not just the skills.’ - Jason Linney, Global Learning & Development Manager @ Skills Alliance.

 As with any career change, you need to make sure you’re making the move for the right reasons.
 Be honest with yourself and understand your motivations for looking to move.
 If you have a well-thought out reason and are strong in your belief that it is the right decision for you, then great.
 If you’re not sure and make the move for the wrong reasons, like anything in life, it will not last.

 ‘Think about why you're doing it.
-People get into L&D from recruitment just because they're fed up of KPI's, or the management – If they're the motivations then they are the wrong reasons.’ - Bobby Banerjee, Learning and Development Coach @ SThree
+People get into L&D from recruitment just because they're fed up of KPI's, or the management – If they're the motivations then they are the wrong reasons.’ - Bobby Banerjee, Director and Head of Talent @ VIQU Recruitment.

-‘Reward and recognition comes in a different form - not from commission and bonuses - it comes from other people's success.
+‘Reward and recognition come in a different form - not from commission and bonuses - it comes from other people's success.
 Be mindful that will be the situation.
 Change the way you fit within the business - you're no longer in the front line, you'll take an objective view and remove yourself from that - your success is through their success.
-That really has to be a passion for somebody.’ - Leah Naffah, Head of Learning and Development @ i-Pharma Consulting
+That really has to be a passion for somebody.’ - Leah Naffah, Head of People @ i-Pharma Consulting.

 ‘You grill candidates all day on this - do the competencies actually match your skills?
 Do your personality traits include patience, continuous improvement, and willingness to take feedback?
-If so, it’s a good start… if not, then you have to really think about it.’ - Bobby Banerjee, Learning and Development Coach @ SThree
+If so, it’s a good start… if not, then you have to really think about it.’ - Bobby Banerjee, Director and Head of Talent @ VIQU Recruitment.

 ‘Understand how you were successful in sales - understand what you did and turn it into a training programme.
-In reality, it is about stripping back a process and being able to transfer that knowledge to somebody else, then make sure they're doing it.’ - David Curtis, Director @ Affinity Learning
+In reality, it is about stripping back a process and being able to transfer that knowledge to somebody else, then make sure they're doing it.’ - Anon.

 ‘It is very different from sales, it is a completely different skill-set.
 People think if I know how to do it you can teach it.
-The real skill is the ability to transfer information to others and getting them to love learning.’ - Leah Naffah, Head of Learning and Development @ i-Pharma Consulting
+The real skill is the ability to transfer information to others and getting them to love learning.’ - Leah Naffah, Head of People @ i-Pharma Consulting.

-‘Best general advice would be to have a fairly deep experience of recruitment in the first place, you can’t walk into a room full of recruiters without credibility- be able to tell your war stories, be honest and upfront about your successes and failures.’- Jason Linney, Head of People @ Burns Sheehan
+‘Best general advice would be to have a fairly deep experience of recruitment in the first place, you can’t walk into a room full of recruiters without credibility- be able to tell your war stories, be honest and upfront about your successes and failures.’- Jason Linney, Global Learning & Development Manager @ Skills Alliance.

 ‘You are now a senior strategic member of the business – your managers that you worked under will now be looking to you for advice.
 Some, on the other side of the coin, will be a little sceptical because you once worked for them, and are now working with them.
-You have to have a mind-set change and work out how to speak with these people.’ - Bobby Banerjee, Learning and Development Coach @ SThree
+You have to have a mindset change and work out how to speak with these people.’ - Bobby Banerjee, Director and Head of Talent @ VIQU Recruitment.

 As a successful recruiter, you will be used to the big commission cheques and a healthy base salary.
 But this is a career change.
 You’re effectively stepping into a new industry, without stepping into a new industry.
 You will be back to the start and you will need developing as a trainer.
 But, it isn’t all doom and gloom.
 You certainly won’t go from going on holiday at the Burj Al Arab Jumeirah to having a long weekend at Butlins on vouchers you’ve cut out of a newspaper.

-‘I took a paycut to take the role, but it wasn’t as big as I first thought – having the higher basic salary meant that mortgage applications are easier.
-You do miss the commission, as I remember a good few large payslips, but you also have to offset this by the fact you are not working the 60-hour weeks, restoring your work-life balance, and the perks of being able to go about bringing real organisational change were my main drivers.’ - Bobby Banerjee, Learning and Development Coach @ SThree
+‘I took a pay cut to take the role, but it wasn’t as big as I first thought – having the higher basic salary meant that mortgage applications are easier.
+You do miss the commission, as I remember a good few large payslips, but you also have to offset this by the fact you are not working the 60-hour weeks, restoring your work-life balance, and the perks of being able to go about bringing real organisational change were my main drivers.’ - Bobby Banerjee, Director and Head of Talent @ VIQU Recruitment.

 A career is L&D is an extremely rewarding career route to take.
 Make sure you have done your research and are ready to make the move.
 It is a career change and one that should not be taken lightly, but if you’re ready to take a leap of faith get in touch.

-If you are interested in exploring a career in L&D, or want to discuss whether now is the right time for your business to bring on a training professional full time, speak to Jack Dixon: firstname.lastname@example.org / 0203 826 1162.
+If you are interested in exploring a career in L&D or want to discuss whether now is the right time for your business to bring on a training professional full time, speak to Ben Zealley: firstname.lastname@example.org / 0203 826 1162.